Veziik/shakespeare-translations/README.md

+\# Below contains the prompt used to achieve these translations

-\# Manager Agent Instructions - Shakespeare Parallel Translation Demo
+# Manager Agent Instructions - Shakespeare Parallel Translation Demo